 Named after the 11 major lakes in the Catawba River basin, the brewery uses a small-batch process to brew the beers.
 The tap list includes year-round staples and seasonal brews.
 You can bring your own growler to fill or buy one at the taproom to take home.
 (You can get growlers to go during the coronavirus shutdown.)

 Ghostface Brewing is a two-location operation.
 The brewery/pizzeria in Mooresville offers up to 20 beers and ciders.
-The beer lab, also in Mooresville, sprang from the R&D (research and drinking) concept at the original location.
 It allows for new brews with experimental ingredients on a smaller scale.
 The taps change weekly or daily, depending on the brewing schedule.
-(Ghostface is open for curbside pick-up, take-out, delivery during the coronavirus shutdown.
+(Ghostface is open for curbside pick-up, take-out, and delivery during the coronavirus shutdown.
 The website also has a virtual tip jar where you can give your favorite bartenders a tip during the shutdown.)